degitaccount/Amazon_Vine_Analysis/README.md

 ## Overview

-This analysis compares Amazon Vine data on video game reviews to determine determine whether there is bias in reviews for memebrs of teh vine program.
+This analysis compares Amazon Vine data on video game reviews to determine whether there is bias in reviews from members of the vine program.

 ## Results